Skip to content

 ::element.rename

-Use ::element.rename block to rename dimension/hierarchy elements without loosing the data.
+Use ::element.rename to rename dimension/hierarchy elements without losing data.

 Option / parameterDescription